oocomeon/gitcoolSkills/README.md

 # gitcoolSkills
 comeonyoucandoit
-Creating a new branch is quick and simple.
+Creating a new branch is very quick and simple.
 --no-ff